TechTarget defines Content Services Platforms as follows:

 You can discover more about the differences between CSP and ECM products in this short brief.

 The purpose of a Content Services Platform is to offer the building blocks upon which to build your own solutions.
 These are either bespoke solutions, where customers leverage the platform for their unique business needs and benefit; or, they are repeatable applications, where vendors or their partners develop tailored applications to address specific horizontal or vertical (industry) business needs.
 Micro-services allow users to quickly develop specific solutions or applications, made for their own businesses.
 Rather than having a monolithic approach that tries to be all things to all people, developers can simply use modular services that deliver the specific feature they need.

-Legacy ECM technologies are ill-suited for the needs of today’s enterprises, but you don’t need to rip and replace all of your legacy systems.
+Legacy ECM technologies are ill-suited for the needs of legacy modernization challenges, but you don’t need to rip and replace all of your legacy systems.
 A CSP allows users to leverage legacy information management systems by integrating them, mapping the metadata, and federating content.
 The COVID-19 crisis has proven that digitizing business processes is essential to survival.
 Yet, many organizations still use ad-hoc, manual processes.
 Using a Content Services Platform to combine information and content from multiple sources, and deliver it to the end user via a personalized interface at the appropriate time, is the best approach to successful digital transformation.

 Read more about How can Content Services Help with Digital Transformation? in this blog.

 But what are the key features that you should look for in your next content services platform?
 Here’s our answer: